Torgeir Micaelsen

 Torgeir Eikstad Micaelsen (born 20 May 1979 in Bergen) is a Norwegian politician for the Labour Party.
-He was elected to the Norwegian Parliament from Buskerud in 2005.
-He had previously served as a deputy representative during the term 2001-2005.
+He was a member of the Norwegian Parliament from Buskerud from 2005 to 2017.
+He had previously served as a deputy representative from 2001 to 2005.
 Micaelsen made it to some fame as "the man who got slapped by Martin Schanche".
 The incident happened during a 2003 school debate in Drammen.

 On the local level Micaelsen was a member of Nedre Eiker municipal council from 1999 to 2003.

+In 2024, he was appointed state secretary at the Ministry of Digitalisation and Public Governance.
+In February 2025, he was re-assigned to the Ministry of Finance.

+In September 2026, he was appointed Minister of Digitalisation and Public Governance in a cabinet reshuffle.